-Check out this step by step guide on how to start a ghost kitchen from home
+Check out this step-by-step guide on how to start a ghost kitchen from home

 One of the changes is an increase in online delivery, which has given rise to what is known as “Ghost kitchens” or “Virtual kitchens”.
 This type of commercial food business sells food through third-party food delivery apps such as Deliveroo & Uber Eats as opposed to having a customer-facing food outlet.

-This way of doing business has also made it easier for people to start their own ghost kitchen not only in commercial kitchens but also from home, by cutting costs and generally lowering the barrier to entry.
+This way of doing business has also made it easier for people to start their own ghost kitchens not only in commercial kitchens but also from home, by cutting costs and generally lowering the barrier to entry.

-So if you landed on this article and want to know how to start a ghost kitchen from home read on for a step by step guide.
+So if you landed on this article and want to know how to start a ghost kitchen from home read on for a step-by-step guide.

 What is a ghost kitchen?

 A ghost kitchen, also known as a “Virtual Kitchen”, “Dark Kitchen” or “Cloud Kitchen” are remote commercial kitchens that operate online and sells to the public through food delivery apps such as Uber Eats, Deliveroo, and Just Eat, as opposed to public-facing food outlets.

 Ghost or Virtual kitchens have been growing in popularity in recent years, especially since the Covid pandemic of 2020 when businesses and individuals alike have had to adapt to the challenges of lockdowns.
 According to Statista the global market size of ghost kitchens in 2019 was valued at over $40 billion, which, CNBC states could increase to a $1 trillion global market by 2030.
 As you can see, to go from $40 billion to $1 trillion within 10 years is simply incredible.

 The Pros and cons of ghost kitchens

 Like any type of business venture, there are numerous pros and cons to ghost kitchens as a business model.